aquinru-OOCL/practice-tdd-parking-lot-2021-8-1-15-16-40-779/testcases.md

 [X] Case 4
     Given a parking lot, a smart parking boy, and a wrong parking ticket
     When fetch the car
-    Then return nothing with error message "Unrecognized parking ticket.”
+    Then return nothing with error message "Unrecognized parking ticket."

 [X] Case 5
     Given a parking lot, a smart parking boy, and a used parking ticket